beirao/keeper-decentralize-foot-bet/README.md

-# Smart contracts keeper Dockerize
+# Smart contracts keeper Dockerize for [BoarBet](https://github.com/beirao/main-decentralize-foot-bet)

 This repo Dockerize a Chainlink keeper system for [Decentralize-foot-bet](https://github.com/beirao/main-decentralize-foot-bet).
 Use this when you don't want to spend LINK :)